First Time User? Sign Up Now

 First Time User?
 Enroll now.

-Home > Health Library > Childhood Central Nervous System Embryonal Tumors Treatment (PDQ®): Treatment - Patient Information [NCI]
+Home > Health Library > Childhood Medulloblastoma and Other Central Nervous System Embryonal Tumors Treatment (PDQ®): Treatment - Patient Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Although cancer is rare in children, brain tumors are the second most common type of childhood cancer, after leukemia.
 This summary is about the treatment of primary brain tumors (tumors that begin in the brain).
-The treatment of metastatic brain tumors, which begin in other parts of the body and spread to the brain, is not discussed in this summary.
 For information about the different types of brain and spinal cord tumors, see the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview.

 Brain tumors occur in both children and adults.
 Treatment for adults may be different from treatment for children.
 See the PDQ summary on Adult Central Nervous System Tumors Treatment for more information on the treatment of adults.